azref12/mkdocs-ubeatz/ubeatz/docs/login/sign_up.md

     "results": "Username is already registered"
 }

-#response if email has been registered
+If email has been registered.
 {
     "message": "unsuccessfully",
     "status": false,